 What to Do About Noisy Pipes

 Are noisy pipes cause for alarm?
 They should be.
 Your plumbing is the kind of thing you don't really think about too much.
-Until there's an issue - then it's hard to think about anything else.
+Until there's an issue - then it's hard to think about anything else , especially when you consider how much it costs to repipe a house.
 Fortunately though, your plumbing system has its ways of telling you about problems so you can deal with them before they get too out of hand.
 For instance, low water pressure is your plumbing system's way of alerting you that (among other possibilities) you might have a blockage or a leak somewhere.
-If your pipes are noisy, your plumbing system may be signalling that something in your system isn't working properly.
+If your pipes are noisy, your plumbing system may be signaling that something in your system isn't working properly.

 So are noisy pipes cause for alarm?
 Actually, they are the alarm!
 Your pipes could be in need of maintenance.
 In general, your pipes need to be regularly maintained to ensure they're functioning properly.
 Pipes that go ignored will end up costing you in the long run.
 You should be able to diagnose the severity of the issue (if at all) based on the type of sounds your pipes are making and decide which action (if any) you'll need to take.
 Here's how.